 Judith Sheridan - Voice

 Hailing from the north of England, Judith studied in Manchester and Lancaster before heading for Germany where she spent ten years happily treading the boards as an Opera Diva!
 Since returning to the UK she has performed regularly at home and abroad with the Midgard Ensemble, Duality and Twenty21.
 She has taught voice at Exeter University, Queen’s University Belfast and the Royal Welsh College of Music and Drama.
-She currently teaches in London and Berkhamsted.
-She regularly leads workshops with “Counterparts” and conducts the Beacon Community Choir and Ivinghoe Singers and Sing Wilstone.
-Judith is vocal consultant to and associate conductor of The Amadè Players and, as Artistic Director and conductor of Toccata – Musical Productions for Charitable Causes, has toured India, Kenya, Zambia and Sri Lanka.
+She currently teaches both locally and in Gloucester.
+She regularly leads workshops at Gresham House Studios, Cornwall and conducts the Beacon Community Choir and Ivinghoe Singers, Sing Wilstone and the Halton Military Wives Choir.
+As the musical director of the Gloucestershire based chamber choir Sabrinensis, Judith recently performed at the Three Choirs Festival.

-Her special interest in the music of Jewish composers banned by the Nazis has led to performances and lectures in the UK and USA, and a CD entitled “Forbidden Voices” is available on the Divine Art label.
+Her special interest in the music of Jewish composers banned by the Nazis has led to performances and lectures in the UK and USA, and a CD entitled “Forbidden Voices” is available on the Divine Art label, Amazon and Spotify.

 Margaret Richards - Cello